 Find out more about our concession and discounted tickets.

 We regret this Grade I listed building is not wheelchair accessible.
 There is a steep staircase from the street entrance.
-Guide dogs are permitted and there is a hearing loop.
+Hearing loops are available.
 For those with visual impairments, there is a 'touch and hear' information point.
 There is no toilet in the Westgate.

 We welcome groups and school visits.
 Please call 01962 869864 for more details.

 By car: Westgate Museum is located in the centre of Winchester.
 Use City Centre Park and Ride services.